LSeu-Open/AIEnhancedWork/README.md

 **This robust 100-point system offers transparent and comprehensive evaluations of AI models**, and we invite community feedback to help refine the methodology.

-The framework and code are licensed under the MIT license, while the documentation is available under CC0.

 This framework and code are licensed under [MIT Licence](https://github.com/LSeu-Open/AIEnhancedWork/blob/main/LICENSE-CODE.md).